 - If You're Concerned About Bladder Cancer, Ask Your Doctor About Cxbladder

-Specific diet and nutrition advice for bladder cancer patients includes a diet rich in these foods.
+Specific diet and nutrition advice for bladder cancer patients includes a diet rich in specific foods.

 Researchers link vegetables with a 10 percent reduction of the risk for bladder cancer per serving, according to the Bladder Cancer Advocacy Network (BCAN).